Shorthand: Europe and North America

 An interest in shorthand or "short-writing" developed towards the end of the 16th century in England.
 In 1588, Timothy Bright published his Characterie; An Arte of Shorte, Swifte and Secrete Writing by Character which introduced a system with 500 arbitrary symbols each representing one word.
 Bright's book was followed by a number of others, including Peter Bales' The Writing Schoolemaster in 1590, John Willis's Art of Stenography in 1602, Edmond Willis's An abbreviation of writing by character in 1618, and Thomas Shelton's Short Writing in 1626 (later re-issued as Tachygraphy).

 Shelton's system became very popular and is well known because it was used by Samuel Pepys for his diary and for many of his official papers, such as his letter copy books.
-It was also used by Sir Isaac Newton in some of his notebooks.
+It was also used by Isaac Newton in some of his notebooks.
 Shelton borrowed heavily from his predecessors, especially Edmond Willis.
 Each consonant was represented by an arbitrary but simple symbol, while the five vowels were represented by the relative positions of the surrounding consonants.
 Thus the symbol for B with symbol for T drawn directly above it represented "bat", while B with T below it meant "but"; top-right represented "e", middle-right "i", and lower-right "o".
 A vowel at the end of a word was represented by a dot in the appropriate position, while there were additional symbols for initial vowels.
 This basic system was supplemented by further symbols representing common prefixes and suffixes.

 One drawback of Shelton's system was that there was no way to distinguish long and short vowels or diphthongs; so the b-a-t sequence could mean "bat", or "bait", or "bate", while b-o-t might mean "boot", or "bought", or "boat".
 The reader needed to use the context to work out which alternative was meant.
 The main advantage of the system was that it was easy to learn and to use.
 It was popular, and under the two titles of Short Writing and Tachygraphy, Shelton's book ran to more than 20 editions between 1626 and 1710.

 Shelton's chief rivals were Theophilus Metcalfe's Stenography or Short Writing (1633) which was in its "55th edition" by 1721, and Jeremiah Rich's system of 1654, which was published under various titles including The penns dexterity compleated (1669).
-Another notable English shorthand system creator of the 17th century was William Mason (fl.
+Rich's system was used by George Treby chairman of the House of Commons Committee of Secrecy investigating the Popish Plot.
+Another English shorthand system creator of the 17th century was William Mason (fl.
 1672–1709) who published Arts Advancement in 1682.